 Picking a Windowsill Herb Garden Kit

 There are many kits currently available on the market, and most are pretty easy to set up.
-For instance, you can choose a small, self-contained unit that will fit on virtually any window setting.
+For instance, you can choose a small, self-contained unit that will fit virtually any window setting.
 There are also much larger window boxes that are designed for outdoor use.
-There are also eco-friendly options that are not only handmade but are also made with bamboo material that is 100% leak proof.
-From seeds and soil wafers to cutting edge drainage materials, you will have everything you need to get your windowsill herb garden started.
+There are also eco-friendly options that are not only handmade but are also made with bamboo material that is 100% leakproof.
+From seeds and soil wafers to cutting-edge drainage materials, you will have everything you need to get your windowsill herb garden started.

 You can also choose a convertible herb pot set that comes equipped with a waterproof tray and a built-in reservoir so that you don’t have to worry about water spillover.
 Some kits will also include silicone pots that can actually be expanded as your plants continue to grow: This means that they will have ample room for root development.

-There are also long and narrow kits that come in many different colours, such as black, white, red, gray, brown, and violet.
-Some top of the line herb garden kits will include an ingenious self-watering feature so that you don’t have to worry about upkeep as much.
+There are also long and narrow kits that come in many different colors, such as black, white, red, gray, brown, and violet.
+Some top-of-the-line herb garden kits will include an ingenious self-watering feature so that you don’t have to worry about upkeep as much.
 That is, certain kits on the market are made with a special granular material that is made with pumice and lava stone.
 The water is basically wicked through the system so that your plants get the water that they require.

 Seeds vs Herb Seedlings